 Landscaping is an inherently risky business.
 Your crews are working with potentially dangerous machinery, lifting heavy materials, and maybe even climbing trees or cutting limbs.
-There’s also risk that comes from Mother Nature herself—including possible exposure to poisonous plants.
+There’s also a risk that comes from Mother Nature herself—including possible exposure to poisonous plants.
 Plants like Poison Ivy, Poison Oak, and Poison Sumac can cause uncomfortable and potentially even dangerous allergic reactions.

 Keeping your crews safe will mean taking preventative action.